utdata/icj-class/final/README.md

 This idea is to build a tourism microsite similar to what a local news organization might do.

-- A collection of photos in [austin-img.zip](austin-img.zip).
+- A collection of photos in [img-austin.zip](img-austin.zip).
 Open that link and then download the zip file, expand it and put the images inside your `src/img/` folder.
 There are three sets of photos:
   - Austin wallpaper photos and logos
   - Landmarks
   - Restaurants